 To bring about this culture of discovery and delving deeper then we need to use simple and effective context rich strategies that focus on alternative ways of thinking.

-Craig Barton’s website Diagnostic Questions is particularly good for promoting depth of thought and is ideal for getting misconceptions out into the open.
+Craig Barton’s Diagnostic Questions and the diagnostic assessments produced by Third Space for their maths hub are very good for promoting depth of thought and ideal for getting misconceptions out into the open.

 As Craig says in his book How I Wish I’d Taught Maths:

 “Diagnostic questions are designed to help identify, and crucially understand students’ mistakes and misconceptions in an efficient and accurate manner.”

 (p348, How I Wish I’d Taught Maths, 2018)

 If you are interested in learning more about Craig Barton’s book How I Wish I’d Taught Maths take a look at our series of blogs that Clare Sealy has adapted for a primary school audience!

 - How I Wish I’d Taught (Primary) Maths: Introduction To Cognitive Load